skiptools/swift-android-action/README.md

 ## Who is using the Swift Android Action?

-These are some of the open-source projects using (or used) the Swift Android Action:
+These are some of the open-source projects using (or have used) the Swift Android Action:

 - [Alamofire](https://github.com/Alamofire/Alamofire/tree/master/.github/workflows)
 - [Bagbutik](https://github.com/MortenGregersen/Bagbutik/tree/main/.github/workflows)